DenisCallau/dnd/README.md

 # Java Dungeons and Dragons
-This project intends to code the Dungeons and Dragons game, basically the Player's Handbook and Monster Manual content.
+The idea behind this project is to code the rules and assets of Dungeons and Dragon 5E